 You have some work to do in Getting to Know Your Customers:

 First of all, you have to identify your perfect customer(s).
 Yes, you can have more than one target market.
 In fact, most businesses do.
 Some are both B2B and B2C.
 If that’s the case, you must determine the percentage in order to divide your marketing efforts appropriately.
+In addition, you’ll need strategic and tactical marketing plans for both.
+They are 2 different markets that require different messages.
+Besides that, you reach them through different networks.

 Second, determine what their pain points (problems) are and how you can alleviate them.
 Create content — blog posts, videos, podcasts, graphics — with tidbits of advice and educate your potential customers on what you have to offer.
 Now, if you’re selling a luxury item or service and you’re trying to reach an affluent market, the approach will be slightly different.
 Affluent people have pain points, too!
 You might need a little more finesse.